lenniecottrell/100Days-r2/README.md

   <summary>Day 22: June 19, 2022</summary>

   #### Things I accomplished today:
-  - I watched a new linked List video about the Iterable interface in Java.
+  - I watched a new linked list video about the Iterable interface in Java.
 I'm not sure if I'll end up using the info from this video because I'm not using Java, but I'm sure that the concept is valuable, and it was the last video before getting into doubly linked lists and circular lists
-  - I realized that moving my API call did not in fact solve my problem of selecting a specific card.
+  - I realized that moving my API call did not, in fact, solve my problem of selecting a specific card.
 I need to figure out how to set the state of the card grid with a "selected" card.
   #### Things I want to focus on tomorrow:
   - Keep working on the grid
   #### Notes/Learnings